krazzyhackerz-del/my-practice-repo/README.md

-# my-practice-repo
+# Learning Git & GitHub
-This is my training ground
+This repo is where I keep notes and practice for learning Git.